DougRiblet/meteor-series-tracker/README.md

 App to track your progress in book series.
 Add series, add titles to a series, mark which titles you've read or haven't read yet.

-To run:
+Follow these steps to run:

 1. download or clone the repo,
 2. navigate into the "series-tracker" folder,
 3. run "meteor npm install" on the command line,
 4. run "meteor" on the command line,